Yuri Tertilus Jadotte MD, PhD, MPH

 Assistant Director of Education, the Northeast Institute for Evidence Synthesis and Translation (NEST)

-With extensive expertise in evidence-based medicine, Yuri Jadotte serves as Assistant Director of Education of the Northeast Institute for Evidence Synthesis and Translation (NEST) at the Rutgers School of Nursing.
-NEST was established in 2004 as a collaborating center of the Joanna Briggs Institute (JBI), and is internationally recognized as a center of excellence in evidence-based healthcare research.
+With extensive expertise in evidence-based medicine, Dr. Yuri Jadotte serves as Assistant Director of Education of the Northeast Institute for Evidence Synthesis and Translation (NEST) at Rutgers School of Nursing.
+NEST was established in 2004 as a collaborating center of the Joanna Briggs Institute (JBI) and is internationally recognized as a center of excellence in evidence-based research, systematic review, meta-analysis, and meta-synthesis.

-As a member of the Cochrane Collaboration, he is currently the lead author of international teams of physician-scientists for two Cochrane systematic review research projects entitled “Interventions for Cutaneous Sarcoidosis” and “Complementary and Alternative Medicine Treatments for Atopic Eczema.”
-The latter is partially funded by the National Center for Complementary and Alternative Medicine (NCCAM).
+As a member of the Cochrane Collaboration, he served as the lead author of international teams of physician-scientists for two Cochrane systematic review research projects titled “Interventions for Cutaneous Sarcoidosis” and “Complementary and Alternative Medicine Treatments for Atopic Eczema.”
+The latter was partially funded by the National Center for Complementary and Alternative Medicine (NCCAM).
 He is also the lead research methodologist and second author on another Cochrane international team of nine physician-scientists for the research project “Hygiene and Emollient Interventions to Maintain Skin Integrity in Older People in Hospital and Residential Care Settings.”
+He is an academic editor for the journal PLOS ONE, a member of the New York Academy of Medicine and National Academies of Practice, and a voting member of the board of governors of the American Journal of Preventive Medicine.

-Dr. Jadotte is the principal investigator on an AHRQ R03 grant-funded research project entitled “Clinical predictive value of systematic review with meta-analysis for future research on patients with multiple chronic conditions: a demonstration project using the case of preventive statin therapy”, where he and his team are developing a new approach for analyzing data on populations with multiple comorbidities using systematic review and meta-analysis methodology.
-In addition, Dr. Jadotte is the principal investigator for the Rutgers School of Nursing endowment-funded project entitled “Comparing the synthesis of primary economic evaluations and economic modeling to improve equity in healthcare policy and health decision-making: a feasibility pilot study using the case of Mohs micrographic surgery for non-melanoma skin cancer.”
-In this project, he is evaluating how well two different research methods can be used to answer the singularly important question of what is the true cost effectiveness of healthcare interventions.
+He is the principal investigator on an AHRQ R03 grant-funded research project titled “Clinical Predictive Value of Systematic Review with Meta-Analysis for Future Research on Patients with Multiple Chronic Conditions: A Demonstration Project Using the Case of Preventive Statin Therapy,” where he and his team developed a new approach for analyzing data on populations with multiple comorbidities using systematic review and meta-analysis methodology.
+In addition, Dr. Jadotte is the principal investigator for the Rutgers School of Nursing endowment-funded project titled “Comparing the Synthesis of Primary Economic Evaluations and Economic Modeling to Improve Equity in Healthcare Policy and Health Decision-Making: A Feasibility Pilot Study Using the Case of Mohs Micrographic Surgery for Non-Melanoma Skin Cancer.”
+In this project, he evaluates how well two different research methods can be used to answer the singularly important question of what the true cost-effectiveness of health care interventions is.

 School of Nursing